gnachman/iTerm2/tests/esctest/README.txt

 Tests are tagged with the VT level required for their execution.
 No test needing features from a higher VT level will be run.
 The default value is 5.

+--logfile=file
+The logs are written to "file", which defaults to "/tmp/esctest.log".

+--v=verbosity
+Verbosity level for logging.
+1: Errors only.
+2: Errors and informational messages (the default).
+3: Errors, informational messages, and debug messages.

 Examples
 --------